haicheng12/omni_simulation/README.md

 If you can't open the gazebo,you can see this blog: https://blog.csdn.net/qq_37427972/article/details/82853655

+And don't forget to install the graphics driver.

 You can teleop the robot by using this command:
 ```
 rosrun teleop_twist_keyboard teleop_twist_keyboard.py